 2017 was an especially bad year for cybersecurity, and we saw one of the biggest data breaches in history, when credit monitoring company Equifax reported a breach that leaked the personal information of around 145.5 million people.
 The company was heavily criticized for not only not ensuring the security of highly personal information but also for disclosing the breach two months after is happened.
 Uber also got into trouble for disclosing a breach that occurred in 2016 a year later, essentially not telling 57 million customers and 600,000 drivers that their personal information was possibly leaked.

 Breaches happen every year, and 2018 will not be an exception.
 It can be very difficult to prevent them, especially if proper security measures are not taken to ensure data security.
 Hopefully, the breaches reported in 2017 will be a wake up call for many companies and institutions handling personal information.
 And if a company cannot prevent a breach, the least they could do is inform those affected.
 However, for that to happen, governments will need to have clear regulations about how users’ personal information and data breaches should be handled and how much time is allowed to pass before customers have to be informed.
 Without those kinds of regulations, companies will be allowed to do as they please and conceal critical information.

 We may also see an increase in identity theft as a result of the data breaches from the year before.
+But we have started using fully-verified, to help verify and protect your identity.
 Equifax, for example, offered one year of free credit card monitoring, and it will stop in 2018, possibly leaving thousands or even millions of people exposed.